WillAdams/gcodepreview/README.md

 The files for this library are:

  - gcodepreview.py (gcpy) --- the Python functions and variables
- - pygcodepreview.scad (pyscad) --- the Python functions wrapped in OpenSCAD
+ - pygcodepreview.scad (pyscad) --- the Python functions wrapped in OpenSCAD (deprecated)
  - gcodepreview.scad (gcpscad) --- OpenSCAD modules and variables
- - gcodepreview_template.scad (gcptmpl) --- example file
+ - gcodepreview_template.scad (gcptmpl) --- .scad example file
- - cut2Dshapes.scad (cut2D) --- code for cutting 2D shapes
+ - gcodepreviewtemplate.py (gcptmplpy) --- .py example file

 If using from OpenPythonSCAD, place the files in C:\Users\\\~\Documents\OpenSCAD\libraries and call as:[^libraries]